Table of Contents Contents

 How Much You Can Get While On Maternity Leave

 These percentages of your income depend on how long you take a leave of absence.
-The first part of your absence will be your maternity leave and that can last for 15 weeks.
-Beyond those first 15 weeks, your benefit switches to parental sharing benefits, which can last either the standard 35 weeks or extended into 61 weeks.
+The first part of your absence will be your maternity leave, and that can last for 15 weeks.
+Beyond those first 15 weeks, parental benefits are available, which can last either the standard 35 weeks or be extended into 61 weeks.
 If you choose the standard length, 50 weeks in total, you receive 55% of your average weekly insurable earnings.
 If you take the full 76 in total, then you will receive 33% of your average weekly insurable earnings.

-To give you some idea of how much monetary benefit you could receive from the government, consider the maximum yearly insurable earnings amount is $63,200 (as of January 1, 2024).
-That means you would get a max of $668 per week under the standard number of weeks, 35, for the parental benefit.
+To give you some idea of how much monetary benefit you could receive from the government, consider that the maximum yearly insurable earnings amount is $65,700 (as of January 1, 2025).
+That means you would get a max of $695 per week under the standard number of weeks, 35, for the parental benefit.
 Extended benefits would be $410 a week.
 Once you choose a duration, you cannot change mid-way.

 Who Is Eligible For Maternity And Parental Benefits

-While maternity benefits are only available to biological mothers and surrogate mothers who cannot work because they have given birth, parental EI benefits are available to both legally recognized parents or just one parent and, as a bonus, you can share parental benefits.
+While maternity benefits are only available to biological mothers, surrogate mothers and adoptive mothers who cannot work because they have given birth, parental EI benefits are available to both legally recognized parents or just one parent, and, as a bonus, you can share weeks of parental benefits.
+You don’t have to be parents of a newborn, either, for the purpose of adoption.

-Just like other forms of Employment Insurance, those who are looking to collect materinity leave and claim parental benefits need to meet the eligibility requirements that are listed in the EI Act.
+Just like other forms of Employment Insurance (EI), those who are looking to collect maternity leave and claim parental benefits need to meet the eligibility requirements that are listed in the EI Act.
 These include having insurable employment, minimum hours worked and made contributions to EI.

 In Canada, insurable employment is employment ei premiums are paid.
 Most forms of employment fall under this category, however, some casual work and even self employment don’t fall under insurable employment.

 On top of having insurable employment, you also need to have the minimum number of insurable hours.
-These vary, but it ranges between 420 and 700 hours (usually 600).
-Having these hours means that you have made the minimum required amount of contributions through payroll deductions.
+These vary, but they range between 420 and 700 hours (usually 600).
+Having these hours means that you have made the minimum required amount of contributions through payroll deductions and can start receiving employment insurance maternity benefits.

 Other Types Of EI And Whether Or Not They Can Be Stacked With Parental And Maternity Benefits

 In Canada, you can qualify for multiple types of EI together based on your individual situation.
-Here are the other types of Employment Insurance that you coudl qualify for.
+Here are the other types of Employment Insurance that you could qualify for.

 Caregiver Benefits